medusajs/medusa/docs/content/advanced/backend/scheduled-jobs/create.md

 # How to Create a Cron Job

-In this document, you’ll learn how to create a cron job in Medusa.
+In this document, you’ll learn how to create a scheduled job in Medusa.

 ## Overview

-Medusa allows you to create cron jobs that run at specific times during your server’s lifetime.
+Medusa allows you to create scheduled jobs that run at specific times during your server’s lifetime.
 For example, you can synchronize your inventory with an Enterprise Resource Planning (ERP) system once a day.

-This guide explains how to create a cron job on your Medusa server.
-The cron job in this example will simply change the status of draft products to `published`.
+This guide explains how to create a scheduled job on your Medusa server.
+The scheduled job in this example will simply change the status of draft products to `published`.

 ## Prerequisites